Stephanie Kay Nutrition

 Instructions

-4. Simmer on a low heat for 10 minutes and season with salt and pepper to taste.
+4. Once cooked, remove them from the grill and season with additional salt and pepper to taste.

 Nutrition